-There are also more specialized tools that can extract valuable forensic information, for instance, ngrep, ssldump, or tcpxtract.
+There are also more specialized tools that can extract valuable forensic information, for instance, ngrep, 2020, ssldump, 2020, or tcpxtract, 2020.
 These tools were created to solve specific problems such as searching for a phrase in network communication, decoding encrypted communication if a private key is known, or extracting transferred files from network communication, respectively.
 To take advantage of all tools, an investigator is required to combine them.
 For repeating tasks, one may write scripts to speed up the process and thus, reduce the amount of manual labor.

-Without question, there are many practitioners who prefer featureful open-source tools [1, 11] although there is a risk that they are poorly documented, out-of-date, and even abandoned [12].
+Without question, there are many practitioners who prefer featureful open-source tools (Beebe, 2009; Farmer and Venema, 2009) although there is a risk that they are poorly documented, out-of-date, and even abandoned (Garfinkel, 2010).

-1.2 Expected Properties for Network Forensic Tools
+1.2.
+Expected properties for network forensic tools

-According to [8], a network forensic analysis tool (NFAT) should provide a certain set of general features (listed as items 1-3 below).
+According to Cohen (2008), a network forensic analysis tool (NFAT) should provide a certain set of general features (listed as items 1-3 below).
 We further analyzed the demands and identified some more specific features yielding the following list of requirements:

-- Efficient processing of large capture files: Current investigations deal with a big amount of data that needs to be analyzed.
-Tools are required to provide at least partial results quickly. - (2) Extraction of high-level information: Network communication can be analyzed at different levels but for digital investigation extracting artifacts from data sources is a priority.

-- (3) Validation of results: Applying reliable procedures and the possibility to validate the integrity of results is a crucial requirement on all forensic tools including NFATs. - (4) Process non-standard or incomplete traffic: Network communication should be correctly processed regardless of the acceptable deviations from the specification. - (5) Robust data decapsulation: Even in the presence of IP fragmentation and data stream multiplexing, the tool should be able to identify and compose unique application level conversations. - (6) Support for overlay networks: Network communication may be encapsulated using tunneling techniques, e.g., Virtual Private Networks.
-If possible, detection and extraction are then followed by the analysis of the encapsulated messages. - (7) Application protocol identification: Services communicating on non-standard or dynamic ports require advanced methods for application identification.
-Without the correctly identified type of communicating application, it is difficult to extract any high-level information. - (8) Investigation process: The tool should support the investigative process and guide the user.
-It is essential that even nonexpert personnel can operate NFAT and extract evidence to support their cases.
+- 1. Efficient processing of large capture files: Current investigations deal with a big amount of data that needs to be analyzed.
+Tools are required to provide at least partial results quickly. - 2.
+Extraction of high-level information: Network communication can be analyzed at different levels but for digital investigation extracting artifacts from data sources is a priority. - 3.
+Validation of results: Applying reliable procedures and the possibility to validate the integrity of results is a crucial requirement on all forensic tools including NFATs. - 4.
+Process non-standard or incomplete traffic: Network communication should be correctly processed regardless of the acceptable deviations from the specification. - 5.
+Robust data decapsulation: Even in the presence of IP fragmentation and data stream multiplexing, the tool should be able to identify and compose unique application level conversations. - 6.
+Support for overlay networks: Network communication may be encapsulated using tunneling techniques, e.g., Virtual Private Networks.
+If possible, detection and extraction are then followed by the analysis of the encapsulated messages. - 7.
+Application protocol identification: Services communicating on non-standard or dynamic ports require advanced methods for application identification.
+Without the correctly identified type of communicating application, it is difficult to extract any highlevel information. - 8.
+Investigation process: The tool should support the top-bottom investigative process and guide the user.
+It is essential that even non-expert personnel can operate NFAT and extract evidence to support their cases.